Skip to content

-This guide is the curated, opinionated shortlist of Lisbon’s best hostels for 2026 — for solo travelers, backpackers, digital nomads, couples on a budget, and groups.
-Includes specific picks by neighborhood, vibe, and price, with what to expect from each.
+The best hostels in Lisbon are among the world’s strongest — Hostelworld and similar review platforms consistently rank multiple Lisbon properties in their global top 50.
+The gap between a party hostel and a design hostel is enormous, though, and picking the wrong one can ruin a trip.
+This guide is the curated, opinionated shortlist for 2026 — for solo travelers, backpackers, digital nomads, couples on a budget, and groups.
+Specific picks by neighborhood, vibe, and price, with an honest read on each.
 Updated for 2026.

 How to Choose a Lisbon Hostel